artemiscloud/activemq-artemis-operator/docs/getting-started/quick-start.md

 ## General environment requirements

-Currently the operator is tested against kubernetes v1.20.
+Currently the operator is tested against kubernetes v1.25 and above.
 You can install a [Minikube](https://minikube.sigs.k8s.io/docs/) or a [CodeReady Containers(CRC)](https://developers.redhat.com/products/codeready-containers/overview) to deploy the operator.

 ## Getting the code and build the image